-- Reducing pain when walking in people with a disease called peripheral arterial disease.
-Alternating intravenous and oral mesoglycan seems to improve walking distance in patients with leg pain due to peripheral arterial disease.
-Also, giving mesoglycan as a shot for 3 weeks then taking mesoglycan by mouth for 20 weeks seems to improve walking distance in these patients.
+- Narrowing of blood vessels that causes poor blood flow to the limbs (peripheral arterial disease).
+Some research shows that taking mesoglycan by mouth alone or in combination with mesoglycan given as a shot seems to improve walking distance in patients with leg pain due to peripheral arterial disease.
 However, taking mesoglycan by mouth seems to be less effective for improving walking distance than taking the drug defibrotide.

-- Treating poor circulation that can lead to varicose veins and other conditions.
-There is some evidence giving mesoglycan by mouth or as an injection may improve the symptoms associated with various vein conditions, including varicose veins and swollen veins (phlebitis), when used over a 1-3 month period.
-Applying mesoglycan directly to the skin also seems to be helpful for treating leg ulcers in people with poor circulation.
+- Poor circulation that can lead to varicose veins and other conditions (venous insufficiency).
+There is some evidence that giving mesoglycan by mouth or as an injection for 1-3 months may improve the symptoms associated with various vein conditions, including varicose veins and swollen veins.
+Applying mesoglycan directly to the skin might also be helpful for treating leg ulcers in people with poor circulation.

-- Treating leg ulcers.
-Administering a combination of mesoglycan, given by mouth and as a shot, seems to boost the effectiveness of usual treatment for leg ulcers.
+- Leg sores caused by weak blood circulation (venous leg ulcer).
+Administering a combination of mesoglycan, given by mouth and as a shot, seems to boost the effectiveness of standard treatment for leg ulcers.

 Possibly Ineffective for

-- Blood clots that form in veins deep in the body (deep vein thrombosis, DVT).
-Taking mesoglycan by mouth along with using compression stockings after standard DVT therapy does not seem to help prevent DVT from recurring.
+- Blood clots that form in the veins (venous thromboembolism or VTE).
+Taking mesoglycan by mouth along with using compression stockings after standard therapy does not seem to help prevent VTEs from recurring.

 Insufficient Evidence for

-- Swelling (inflammation) of blood vessels (vasculitis).
-There is some developing evidence that mesoglycan given as a shot might be useful for treating some people with this condition.
+- Swelling (inflammation) of blood vessels in the skin (cutaneous necrotizing venulitis).
+Early research shows that mesoglycan given as a shot might be useful for treating some people with this condition.